 Get The Best Asphalt Shingle Services In Wisconsin

 If you want to install the best asphalt shingles in the Wisconsin area, then look no further than the team of Kickapoo Roofing.
 We install GAF shingles.
-These asphalt shingles by GAF are one of the best in the market, and they come with StainGuard Plus technology that resists algae growth and comes with effective warranties.
+These asphalt shingles by GAF are one of the best in the market.
+They come in beautiful shingle colors and StainGuard Plus technology that resists algae growth and comes with effective warranties.

 We also offer exceptional roof repair and replacement services to ensure your roof stays at its best for a long time.
 Contact us today to get started on the process early